chembl/FPSim2/README.md

 # FPSim2: Simple package for fast molecular similarity searches

 This is not even a alpha version.
 Everything is changing and anything that can crash... will eventually do it.
+FPSim2 is designed to run fast compound similarity searches and to be easily integrated with any Python web framework in order to expose similarity services.

 ## Installation